 In some cases, a student might be better advised to take a leave of absence.
-For information about requesting a leave of absence, please see the Leave of Absence section of this Handbook.
+For information about requesting a leave of absence, please see the Leave of Absence section below.

-Options for Ed.M.
+Options for Residential Ed.M.
 Students:

-- 1. Adjustment of academic clock with registration for one course Enrollment in at least one course entitles a student to Harvard health insurance, but not financial aid. - 2.
-Adjustment of academic clock with registration for at least two courses
+1. Adjustment of academic clock with registration for one course

+Enrollment in at least one in-person course entitles a student to Harvard health insurance, but not financial aid.

+2. Adjustment of academic clock with registration for at least six credits